 Test tags can be applied to test classes and to test methods.
 Tags are evaluated per method, meaning that the class tags will be inherited by all methods, being merged with method local tags.
 Example:

 If you use the tag furious, all tests will be included:

+'''

-''' $ avocado list furious_tests.py --filter-by-tags=furious avocado-instrumented test_tags.py:MyClass.test1 avocado-instrumented test_tags.py:MyClass.test2 '''
+$ avocado list --loader furious_tests.py --filter-by-tags=furious

+INSTRUMENTED test_tags.py:MyClass.test1

+INSTRUMENTED test_tags.py:MyClass.test2

+'''

 But using fast and furious will include only test1: